Edgar Vincent, 1st Viscount D'Abernon: Personal life

-D'Abernon married the renowned beauty Helen Venetia Duncombe, daughter of William Duncombe, 1st Earl of Feversham, in 1890.
+D'Abernon married the renowned beauty, Lady Helen Venetia Duncombe, daughter of William Duncombe, 1st Earl of Feversham, in 1890.
 Together they shared a love of society and the fine arts, especially English painting.
 Both had portraits made by John Singer Sargent.
 She posed for hers in 1904 at their villa, the Palazzo Giustinian, in Venice.
 Vincent was Chairman of the royal commission on National Museums and Galleries, which published its report in 1928.
 The bulk of their art collection was sold at auction in 1929.
 Two works once in their collection are in the National Gallery, three at the National Gallery of Art, Washington, and others at the (Mellon) Yale Center for British Art and other museums.
 The collection included 17th century Ottoman textiles.

 D'Abernon died of hypostatic pneumonia and Parkinson's disease at Hove in November 1941.
 He had no children and the viscountcy and barony created for him therefore became extinct.
 There were no remaining heirs to the 1620 baronetcy and that too became extinct on his death.